cgaege/docusaurus/docs/quickstart/installation.md

 ## Installation Steps

-- Login to the Averbis docker registry
+- Log in to Averbis docker registry
-- Download the `docker-compose.yml` file
+- Download `docker-compose.yml` file
 - Start Health Discovery

-### Login to registry.averbis.com
+### Log in to Averbis

-Login to the Averbis docker registry using your Averbis credentials to pull Docker images.
+Log in to the Averbis docker registry using your Averbis account credentials to pull the Health Discovery docker images.

 ```bash
 docker login registry.averbis.com